Proton Mail vs Tuta (2026): Privacy, Pricing, Features Compared

 Open source✅ Yes✅ Yes

-Can read your emails❌ No❌ No
+Provider can read your mail❌ No❌ No

 GDPR compliant✅ Yes✅ Yes